luke4u/Term_Prediction/model_documentation.md

 ## Model
 Multi-nominal Naive Bayes Classifier is selected for below reasons:

-1) Based on TF-IDF calculation, highly frequent tokens for each category are oberseved.
+1) Based on TF-IDF calculation, highly frequent tokens for each category are observed.
 This makes Multi-nominal NB suitable as the distribution of tokens for each category is applicable to Multi-nominal distribution.

 2) The order of tokens in a term (such as 'used car' Vs 'car used') does not impact the category of the term.